Arts Administration (B.A.)

 Make Art Happen

 Artists, cultural organizations and creative businesses need arts-savvy leaders to thrive.
-Seton Hill's B.A. in arts administration will prepare you with the business, communication, and art and design skills you'll need to successfully manage organizations that create - and preserve - arts and culture.
+Seton Hill's B.A. in arts administration will prepare you with the business, communication, and art and design skills you'll need to successfully manage organizations that create, promote and preserve arts and culture.

 Get the Information You Need to Move Forward